bowman-lab/enspara/docs/source/index.rst

 Enspara: MSMs at Scale
 ============================================

+Enspara is primarily a python library, but it also contains a few applications for very common Markov-state model related tasks.

 * MSM estimation and manipulation
 * Turn-key applications for clustering and analysis
 * Transition path theory